-Building on BSL’s extensive research on financial wellbeing and economic inclusion, we adopt a critical social policy perspective to challenge deficit narratives, reframe issues and imagine solutions.
-Our approach is informed directly by the people experiencing disadvantage and also draws insights from our programs and services offered through The SEED Project.
+Building on BSL’s extensive research and policy analysis on financial wellbeing and economic inclusion, we adopt a critical social policy perspective to challenge deficit narratives, understand and reframe issues to develop policy and practice solutions.

-Insights will inform a policy agenda that aims to make a tangible difference to the opportunities, work prospects and long-term financial wellbeing of women in regional areas.
+SEED aims to make a tangible difference to the opportunities, work prospects and long-term financial wellbeing of women.
 By amplifying the voices of women such as those in Seymour, understanding the drivers of economic insecurity and collaborating with others, we can contribute to policy change from the local to the national level.

 A generous donation has enabled The SEED Project.